Our diverse student body creates a laboratory of multilateral diplomacy in and out of the classroom.

 The Seton Hall University Model United Nations student organization hosts the annual Seton Hall Model United Nations Conference.
 This conference is held on campus annually for visiting high school teams and is organized and run exclusively by the student group.
 The student group recruits and coordinates more than 200 students to participate in the conference.

-- Advisor - Dr. Courtney Smith, Senior Associate Dean
+• Advisor - Dr. Courtney Smith, Acting Dean

 United Nations Association at Seton Hall University (UNA-SHU)